streetturtle/awesome-wm-widgets/experiments/volume/README.md

 From left to right: `horizontal_bar`, `vertical_bar`, `icon`, `icon_and_text`, `arc`

-Right-click on the widget opens a popup where you can choose a sink/source:
+A right-click on the widget opens a popup where you can choose a sink/source:
 ![sink-sources](./screenshots/volume-sink-sources.png)

+### Features

+ - switch between sinks/sources by right clicking on the widget;
+ - more responsive than previous versions of volume widget, which were refreshed once a second;
+ - 5 predefined looks (check the screenshots below);

 ## Customization